code-on-sunday/buildr.studio/stories.md

 ## Story 6:

 - Addition to current features, when the screen is large, the side bar should not show the collapse button on the top right corner.

+## Story 7:

+- Addition to current features, there should be a navigation rail on the left side of the app.
+- The sidebar is placed on the right of the navigation rail.
+- The Variable and the Output sections are placed on the right of the sidebar.
+- The navigation rail is always display no matter what the screen size is.
+- The navigation rails contains 2 items:
+  - 1st: A build icon
+  - 2nd: A file explorer icon
+- The side bar should not contain the list of tool names only anymore.
+The side bar content should depend on the selected icon on the navigation rail as described below:
+  - When the screen width is larger than 800:
+    - The side bar is always shown next to the navigation rail.
+    - When the build icon is selected on the rail, the side bar shows the list of tool names as how the side bar is currently implemented.
+    - When the file explorer icon is selected, the side bar shows a placeholder text.
+  - When the screen width is less than 800:
+    - The side bar is hidden by default.
+    - When an icon on the navigation rail is clicked, the side bar shows up at the front of the current UI, next to the navigation rail.
+    - When the same icon is clicked again, the side bar is hidden again.
+    - When another icon is clicked while the side bar is showing, the content of the side bar changes.
+The side bar is still showing.
+- Implementation suggestions:
+  - The NavigationRail class of `material` package is recommended to use.
+  - The SideBar should accept a child widget that shows the content.

+## Story 8:

+- Addition to the current features.
+- When the screen size is less than 800:
+  - The side bar is hidden by default.
+  - When an icon on the navigation rail is clicked, the side bar is shown next to navigation rail as the current implementation.
+But the side bar must be placed on the above layer that covers the variable and output sections below.
+  - If the current selected icon is clicked, the side bar should disappear.
+  - If an icon that is not the current selected icon is clicked while the side bar is showing, the content of the side bar changes.
+The side bar is still showing.
+- When the screen width is larger than 800:
+  - The side bar is always shown next to the navigation rail.
+  - When the build icon is selected on the rail, the side bar shows the list of tool names as how the side bar is currently implemented.
+  - When the file explorer icon is selected, the side bar shows a placeholder text.